Dzunisani-P/Dzunisani-P/README.md

 ### 🔬 MSc Bioinformatics | Computational Health Informatics

-I specialize in developing computational methods across **multi-OMICS applications**, integrating **genomics, proteomics, metabolomics, and microbiomics** to uncover new biological insights and enhance our understanding of complex biological systems, particularly in health and disease research.
+I specialize in developing computational methods across **multi-OMICS applications**, interrograting **genomics, proteomics, metabolomics, and microbiomics** to uncover new insights and enhance our understanding of complex biological systems, particularly in health and disease research.

 ---